Results 1 to 20 of 32

 Whilst we're fairly lucky that most Gamespy stuff on PC is legacy and I'm sure large amounts of slack will be picked up by communities because PC games, they've had a reasonable console presence up until recently and that's going to be interesting to see how that plays out and whether they'll try the closedown tactics there also.

-Our rush to tie things to services isn't going to look quite so good in about five years from now, I'm sure.There's no manifesto.
-There's no formal plan.
+Our rush to tie things to services isn't going to look quite so good in about five years from now, I'm sure.My actions are in no way born out of some sort of Darwinist offensive

 08-12-2012, 07:00 PM #10